ljbo82/c-cpp-gcc-builder/demos/README.md

 # Building the examples

-In order to build demos the environment variable `CPB_DIR` must be defined and must point to the directory containing the Build system.
+In order to build the examples, source the script `init-env`.

-* If you cloned/copied the [whole build system project](https://github.com/ljbo82/cpp-project-builder) (containing documentation, demos, and the build system itself), the `CPB_DIR` environment variable must point to the its `core` subdirectory.

-* If you just cloned/copied only the [build system](https://github.com/ljbo82/cpp-project-builder-core), the `CPB_DIR` environment variable must point to the directory containing the copy / cloned repository.

-> **Convenience script**
->
-> If you cloned/copied the whole build system project, source the script `init-env`.
 This script will export the variable `CPB_DIR` automatically for the current shell:
->

 > ```bash
 > source init-env
 > ```